-Because decision utility is quasilinear in consumption and the perceived tax rate at each level of income is unaffected by changes in the marginal tax rate elsewhere, only individuals at y^ respond.
-The elasticity of these taxpayers' taxable incomes is given by equation 36.
-Finally, the cumulative distribution function for income, H(z), and the cumulative welfare function, $\Psi(z)$, are defined in equation 37.
-Note that, because the welfare weight ψ^i is decreasing in θ^i and y^i is strictly increasing in θ^i , the cumulative welfare weight below any finite level of income is higher than the population weight.
-This in turn implies that $\Psi(y) \geq H(y)$, so that redistribution from high-income individuals to low-income individuals weakly raises welfare, all else equal.
+Because decision utility is quasilinear in consumption and the perceived tax rate at each level of income is unaffected by changes in the marginal tax rate elsewhere, only individuals at $y^$ respond.
+The elasticity of these taxpayers' taxable incomes is given by equation 39.
+Finally, the cumulative distribution function for income, H(z), and the cumulative welfare function, $\Psi(z)$ , are defined in equation 40.
+Note that, because the welfare weight $\psi^i$ is decreasing in $\theta^i$ and $y^i$ is strictly increasing in $\theta^i$ , the cumulative welfare weight below any finite level of income is higher than the population weight.
+This in turn implies that $\Psi(y) \geq H(y)$ , so that redistribution from high-income individuals to low-income individuals weakly raises welfare, all else equal.

 Proposition 5 presents the main result regarding how optimal average marginal tax rates should be set at each level of income.
-Equation 38 is a first order condition for the planner that is similar to Mirrlees (1971), and is closely related to Gerritsen's (2016b) optimal tax condition when individuals choose only their overall level of income.
+Equation 41 is a first order condition for the planner that is similar to Mirrlees (1971), and is closely related to Gerritsen's (2016b) optimal tax condition when individuals choose only their overall level of income.

-The main difference from Mirrlees (1971) is that the left-hand side of equation 38 contains an internality correction.
+The main difference from Mirrlees (1971) is that the left-hand side of equation 41 contains an internality correction.
 If average actual and perceived marginal tax rates coincide, very little is new.
 But, in general, the planner balances a weighted average of the actual and perceived fiscal externalities in much the same way as for optimal taxpayer education in Section 3.
-Assuming that perceived marginal tax rates move in the same direction as actual tax rates when they are changed, a positive internality when taxpayers earn more (which again occurs when $\widehat{\text{MTR}}^ > \text{MTR}^$) means that marginal taxes are optimally set lower than the standard formula would imply, all else equal.
+Assuming that perceived marginal tax rates move in the same direction as actual tax rates when they are changed, a positive internality when taxpayers earn more (which again occurs when $\widetilde{\text{MTR}}^ > \text{MTR}^$ ) means that marginal taxes are optimally set lower than the standard formula would imply, all else equal.
 This is because lower taxes stimulate effort, which has a benefit to taxpayers that they do not anticipate.
-Conversely, a negative internality (when $\widehat{\text{MTR}}^ < \text{MTR}^$) implies that higher taxes are optimal.
+Conversely, a negative internality (when $\widetilde{\text{MTR}}^ < \text{MTR}^$ ) implies that higher taxes are optimal.

-The extent to which the planner should take into account the internality depends on the welfare weight, ψ^ , of individuals at each level of income, y^ .
-If ψ^ is very low-which is often assumed to be the case at very high levels of income-the internality is heavily discounted, and only the fiscal externality matters.
-Equation 38 is largely isomorphic to Mirrlees (1971) in that case.
-By contrast, if ψ^ is very high, the planner has a strong motive to keep actual and perceived marginal tax rates close to each other.
+The extent to which the planner should take into account the internality depends on the welfare weight, $\psi^$ , of individuals at each level of income, $y^$ .
+If $\psi^$ is very low-which is often assumed to be the case at very high levels of income-the internality is heavily discounted, and only the fiscal externality matters.
+Equation 41 is largely the same as Mirrlees (1971) in that case.
+By contrast, if $\psi^$ is very high, the planner has a strong motive to keep actual and perceived marginal tax rates close to each other.

-There are also more subtle differences from Mirrlees (1971) embodied in equation 38.
+There are also more subtle differences from Mirrlees (1971) embodied in equation 41.
 First, the elasticity of income is a summary statistic for a multi-dimensional response across many activities.
 Second, the average marginal tax rates (true and perceived) weight together the responses of all the various decisions using the share of the response that comes from each decision.
 Both the elasticity of income and the average marginal tax rates differ depending on the specific perturbation being considered.

-A.2.2 Anatomy of the Behavioral Response
+A.3.2 Anatomy of the Behavioral Response

 An individual's behavioral response depends on the true tax system only via her perception of it.
 It is therefore important to understand how changes in the tax system are perceived.
 To study this, consider the same perturbation that we evaluated in Section 5.
-This was characterized by a size, η , and a direction, $\tau(x^)$.
-With this change to the tax schedule, the change in the marginal tax rate on x_i is given by equation 42.
+This was characterized by a size, $\eta$ , and a direction, $\tau(\mathbf{x}^)$ .
+With this change to the tax schedule, the change in the marginal tax rate on $x_i$ is given by equation 49.